Choosing A Therapist Outside Of Your Insurance Network

 Internet-based options for counseling

 Online therapy might be an affordable option if you are struggling to pay for therapy.
-Some platforms, like BetterHelp, offer sessions at an approximate rate of $40 to $65 rate per session.
+Some platforms, like BetterHelp, offer sessions at an approximate rate of $65 to $100 rate per session (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply) to have sessions with a qualified therapist.
 As traditional in-person therapy in the US averages around $100 to $200 a session without insurance, online therapy may be cheaper for many.
 As therapists may not have to pay for office rent or commute costs, they may offer a lower session price.
 Clients may also save money by not having to commute and being able to stay home.

 Additionally, the National Center for Health Research conducted an in-depth review of dozens of online therapy studies in the face of rising mental health concerns during the pandemic.
 They found details that suggest that online therapy can be as effective as in-person therapy for various conditions and concerns, including depression, anxiety and PTSD.